namanverma4321/Sentiment-Analysis-with-BERT-using-HuggingFace/README.md

 3. **Modeling**: The program creates a custom sentiment analysis model based on BERT.
 The model utilizes binary classification to predict whether the sentiment is positive or negative.

 4. **Training**: The model is trained using the IMDb dataset.
-The training process includes optimization using the Adam optimizer and a learning rate schedule.
+The training process includes optimization using a customized optimizer and a learning rate schedule.

-5. **Testing**: After training, the model can be tested on new movie reviews.
-The sentiment of the provided text will be predicted as either positive or negative.
+5. **Testing**: After training, the model was tested on new movie reviews.
+The sentiment of the provided text was predicted as either positive or negative.

 ## Note